Culture of Russia: State symbols

 State symbols of Russia include the Byzantine double-headed eagle, combined with St. George of Moscow in the Russian coat of arms; these symbols date from the time of the Grand Duchy of Moscow.
 The Russian flag appeared in the late Tsardom of Russia period and became widely used during the era of the Russian Empire.
 The current Russian national anthem shares its music with the Soviet Anthem, though not the lyrics (many Russians of older generations don't know the new lyrics and sing the old ones).
 The Russian imperial motto God is with us and the Soviet motto Proletarians of all countries, unite! are now obsolete and no new motto has been officially introduced to replace them.
 The Hammer and sickle and the full Soviet coat of arms are still widely seen in Russian cities as a part of old architectural decorations.
 Soviet Red Stars are also encountered, often on military equipment and war memorials.
 The Soviet Red Banner is still honored, especially the Banner of Victory of 1945.

 Unofficial symbols

 The Matryoshka doll is a recognizable symbol of Russia, while the towers of Moscow Kremlin and Saint Basil's Cathedral in Moscow are main Russia's architectural symbols.
 Cheburashka is a mascot of Russian national Olympic team.
 Mary, Saint Nicholas, Saint Andrew, Saint George, Saint Alexander Nevsky, Saint Sergius of Radonezh, Saint Seraphim of Sarov are Russia's patron saints.
 Chamomile is a flower that Russians often associate with their Motherland, while birch is a national tree.
 The Russian bear is an animal often associated with Russia, though this image has Western origins and Russians themselves do not consider it as a special symbol.
 The native Russian national personification is "Родина мать" Mother Motherland (the statue of it located on the Mamay hill "Мамаев курган" in Volgograd /former Stalingrad/), called Mother Russia at the West.
+In Russia another state symbol would be White or Silver Birch Trees or chamomile.
+Chamomile can be found in most places of Russia but is mostly found in the forests.
+Finding a chamomile can be a good sign in Russia and you could also make a headband out of it called a venok.
+Mostly young girls will sit outside with their friends in poorer regions and make them.
+You can make them out of any flower and keep them hanging in the house or wear it when outside.